We have listened! “Information Forward” is the ultimate goal of this page.

 All of a sudden, by thinking through these items as talked about above, you can see that a log or post & beam home can really be what you want it to be.
 Size and volume will be the largest factors there of course!
 You can keep things a little more simple (more cost conscious like a “regular” home) by going in the direction of our Traditional Home Series. (refer back to that question on the difference between the Premier and Traditional Series…)

-The short answer: Well, the luxury here is that you have a tremendous array of options at your disposal.
+The short answer: While we only manufacture the homes, the luxury here is that you have a tremendous array of options at your disposal.
 On the Log side, because we do not do the “wet-timber” type approach that’s so common in the industry where you as a homeowner have to deal with all of the problems and concerns associated with log wall settling, and because all the logs are precut lettered and numbered, (including complete corner joinery, all log to log joinery, all window and door openings, fully pre-cut gable ends etc.), anyone with good building/construction experience is able to approach the construction of any aspect of our homes without the requirement of a tremendous amount of highly specialized wet-timber construction experience.

 We can often help you find a professional in your area that has done work for other clients, and because of what was mentioned above, the homeowner who wants to be involved him or herself in the project—that can now become a highly realistic option.
 The level of service and education we can provide ranges across a very wide spectrum.

 The more detailed answer: one of the very first things mentioned in this FAQ was to begin to find a company that’s even remotely around the region that you want to build.
-We are one of the oldest companies in the industry with well over 47+ years of experience in what we do.
+We are one of the oldest companies in the industry with over 48+ years of experience in what we do.
 Companies that are around the region that you want to build are companies that more than likely will have those contacts to help with a variety of elements of the building project.

 A huge and very important point to make at this juncture: One of the things we’ve touched on a little bit in this FAQ is the fact that on the log side, we don’t do the “wet timber” type approach to construction.
 In simple terms, you’re not having to now worry about the log wall settling around all areas like windows and doors, masonry and plumbing.
 The reason we attempt to dramatically highlight this specific aspect of our engineering is because across this industry there are many companies who exist who advertise that they provide a log shell package (that shell package will usually be accompanied with what seems like a relatively inexpensive price) and they’ll mention something along the lines that yes, they can send a crew out anywhere across the nation to erect that shell, (and boy can that shell seem initially affordable).